-Overview: Delaware TSA students entering the Maglev vehicle race are required to design and construct a vehicle which will levitate and balance over a 16 foot long magnetic track and will be moved down the track by a D. C. motor with a propeller.
+Overview: Delaware TSA students entering the Maglev vehicle race are required to design and construct a vehicle which will levitate and balance over a 16 foot long magnetic track and will be moved down the track by a single D. C. motor with a propeller.
 (The track sides are electrified by an 18-volt transformer.)
 Students will be judged on time trial results, originality of design and aesthetic value.
+The challenge in 2014 is to build a Maglev vehicle that will push a separate maglev train car down the track at the greatest speed.
+The train car to be pushed is a balsa block that will have the following dimensions.